-The government has commissioned Frank Field MP, Maria Miller MP and Baroness Butler-Sloss to run an independent review of the Modern Slavery Act 2015 to strengthen and enhance the current legislation as modern slavery evolves.
-A final report will be produced by end of March 2019.
+In July 2018, the government commissioned Frank Field , Maria Miller and Baroness Butler-Sloss to undertake an independent review of the Modern Slavery Act 2015.